 Oviond offers a holistic product that brings data and reporting to life in a way that is accessible to nearly every end-user.
 The tool allows unlimited direct data integrations through a platform that is simple to navigate and highly intuitive, requiring a once-off authentication per integration, without the need for third-party integrations.

-Oviond is a paid subscription service, with pricing that ranges from just $39 -$399 per month, based on your usage threshold (users, projects, white labeling and custom domains), so you only pay for what you need.
+Oviond is a paid subscription service, with pricing that ranges from just $49 -$299 per month, based on your usage threshold (users, projects, white labeling, and custom domains), so you only pay for what you need.
 Furthermore, as a premium service, Oviond also offers responsive, individual customer support to ensure every user has the kind of experience that makes reporting quick and simple.

-Oviond offers a full spectrum of reporting and customization features, such as automatic scheduling and sending of reports, white labelling, and monitoring of costs, KPIs and goal, as well as custom widgets and branding, spend tracking, an innovative product feedback portal to improve and refine the overall marketing ROI, and reports that can be automated, published (through link sharing or PDF creation), cloned and used as templates on other projects.
-With a range of powerful features and extensive customization across the platform, Oviond caters for every marketer’s reporting and dashboarding needs.
+Oviond offers a full spectrum of reporting and customization features, such as automatic scheduling and sending of reports, white labeling, and monitoring of costs, KPIs, and goal, as well as custom widgets and branding, spend tracking, and innovative product feedback portal to improve and refine the overall marketing ROI, and reports that can be automated, published (through link-sharing or PDF creation), cloned and used as templates on other projects.
+With a range of powerful features and extensive customization across the platform, Oviond caters to every marketer’s reporting and dashboarding needs.